Azulinho/cryptobot/README.md

-# CryptoBot - Binance Trading Bot
+jzRryptoBot - Binance Trading Bot

 A python based trading bot for Binance, which relies heavily on backtesting.